The Cognitive Completeness Imperative

 Your signature isn't fixed.
 You can train it.

-But here's the really wild part: the content you use to achieve completeness literally shapes your brain.
+But here's the really wild part: the content you use to achieve completeness shapes your brain.
 Your signature doesn't just reflect your wiring.
 It builds it.
 The ways you've learned to feel complete have physically wired your neural networks in specific patterns.
 Like how your body gets shaped by whatever exercises you repeat.
 Or perhaps more aptly, like how a river carves its channel through stone—slowly, inexorably, until the path becomes fixed.

 Ten thousand little choices about how to fill your brain—scroll or read, watch or listen, easy or challenging—those accumulate into a particular kind of mind.
 Your signature isn't just what satisfies you right now.
 It's what you're becoming.